teivah/100-go-mistakes/docs/index.md

 ### Being confused about nil vs. empty slice (#22)

+???+ info "TL;DR"

-**TL;DR**: To prevent common confusions such as when using the `encoding/json` or the `reflect` package, you need to understand the difference between nil and empty slices.
+    To prevent common confusions such as when using the `encoding/json` or the `reflect` package, you need to understand the difference between nil and empty slices.
 Both are zero-length, zero-capacity slices, but only a nil slice doesn’t require allocation.

 In Go, there is a distinction between nil and empty slices.
 A nil slice is equals to `nil`, whereas an empty slice has a length of zero.
 A nil slice is empty, but an empty slice isn’t necessarily `nil`.
 Meanwhile, a nil slice doesn’t require any allocation.
 We have seen throughout this section how to initialize a slice depending on the con- text by using